4.2. The C I/O Functions¶

 If successful, this function returns 0.

 4.2.4.
-Adding a User-Defined Device Driver for C I/O
+Adding a User-Defined Device Driver for C I/O¶

 The function add_device allows you to add and use a device.
 When a device is registered with add_device, the high-level I/O routines can be used for I/O on that device.

 You can use a different protocol to communicate with any desired device and install that protocol using add_device; however, the HOST functions should not be modified.
 The default streams stdin, stdout, and stderr can be remapped to a file on a user-defined device instead of HOST by using freopen() as in the following example.
-If the default streams are reopened in this way, the buffering mode will change to _IOFBF (fully buffered).
+If the default streams are reopened in this way, the buffering mode changes to _IOFBF (fully buffered).
 To restore the default buffering behavior, call setvbuf on each reopened file with the appropriate value (_IOLBF for stdin and stdout, _IONBF for stderr).

 The default streams stdin, stdout, and stderr can be mapped to a file on a user-defined device instead of HOST by using freopen() as shown in the following example.
 Each function must set up and maintain its own data structures as needed.
 Some function definitions perform no action and should just return.